radixdlt/official-examples/step-by-step/11-gumball-machine-dapp-varification-data/README.md

    - **Description**: A gumball machine that dispenses gumballs for XRD
    - **Icon URL**: https://assets.radixdlt.com/icons/icon-gumball-blue.png
-7. In the **Metadata for Verification** section, click the **Add Claimed Entity** button and enter the Gumball Component address.
+7. In the **Metadata for Verification** section, click the **Add Claimed Entity** button and enter the Gumball Machine component address.
 8. Repeat 6 for the Gumball Resource address.
 9. Click the **+ Add Claimed Website** button and enter the website address your dapp will be reachable at.
 This will be used to link the dapp definition to